Additional Steps to Secure your Cox WiFi

 While it may seem like a no-brainer, it’s important to make sure that your router is in a secure location with restricted access.
 Place your router in a locked cabinet, or keep it in an office that is always locked.

-Changing your router’s passphrase may seem like another obvious precaution, but you might be surprised: the simplest, most common way for people to access a business’s WiFi without permission is by using the default router passphrase which has never been updated.
+Changing your router’s passphrase may seem like another obvious precaution.
+However, you might be surprised.
+The most common way to access a business’s WiFi without permission is by using the default router passphrase.
+Many time this has not been updated.
 These passphrases are easily accessible online for any unscrupulous person to look up and utilize.

 Have you installed the most recent update to your router’s firmware?
 What about security software on the computers accessing your business WiFi?
 The best way to inoculate your system from malware and viruses is to install all updates as they become available.
 Updates will fix bugs and shore up your system against all known threats.